 10. The gNB-DU sends the UL RRC MESSAGE TRANSFER message including the RRCResumeRequest message to indicate the access due to CG-SDT.

 11/12.
-The gNB-CU-CP initiates the BEARER CONTEXT MODIFICATION procedure to resume SDT DRBs.
+If UE context is successfully retrieved and verified, the gNB-CU-CP initiates the BEARER CONTEXT MODIFICATION procedure to resume SDT DRBs.

 13 – 13a.
 The gNB-DU sends the UL SDT data, if any, to the gNB-CU-UP, and/or sends the UL signalling, if any, to the gNB-CU-CP via the UL RRC MESSAGE TRANSFER message, in which any UL NAS PDU is delivered to AMF.